 The only pitfalls are that their suitcases come with limited features, and for some, a $200 carry-on is just too expensive.
 Some of you might not like the simple designs of Chester’s suitcases, but if you’re a minimalist who’s looking for a durable hardside suitcase at a moderate price, then Chester is your best bet.

 Key Facts About Chester Travels

 Right now, their suitcases are available for purchase on Amazon, Walmart, and chestertravels.com.
-We researched their product reviews on Amazon and Walmart for unbiased reviews, and we must say that they’re quite impressive.
+We researched their product reviews on Amazon, Walmart, and their own website for unbiased reviews, and we must say that they’re quite impressive.
 While Travelpro and Briggs & Riley are similarly well-reviewed, Chester has still gotten slightly better reviews than both of them.
 And to think that they managed to do that with the same product in three different sizes is mind-boggling.

 Out of all the reviews that we researched, here are the main issues that people were concerned with:

 - Because the main compartment is divided by an enclosed fabric sheet on both sides, you can’t fit in larger items, and there’s no room for packing cubes.